-Under the revised labelling requirements of Standard 1.5.2 which came into effect on 7 December 2001, certain food fractions derived from corn line 1507 will require labelling where novel DNA and/or protein is present in the final food.
-Highly processed products such as corn oil or maize starch are not expected to contain protein or DNA and therefore are unlikely to require a label.
-No additional labelling subject to clause 7 is required.
+Under Standard 1.5.2, certain food fractions derived from corn line 1507 will require labelling where novel DNA and/or protein is present in the final food.
+Some highly processed products such as corn oil or maize starch are not expected to contain protein or DNA and therefore are unlikely to require a label.